nikouu/Optimization-Tools-And-Notes/README.md

 This is different from my [dotnet-optimization-cheatsheet](https://github.com/nikouu/dotnet-optimization-cheatsheet) repo as that is mostly code tricks for performance, and this is mostly tools to help understand and make performance better.

+Want to see how Microsoft does it?
+Check out their [documentation for profiling dotnet/runtime](https://github.com/dotnet/performance/blob/main/docs/profiling-workflow-dotnet-runtime.md).

 ## Visual Studio Profiler

 Built-in code profiler for Visual Studio